PostHog/posthog.com/contents/blog/github-gitlab-feature-flags.md

 In GitHub’s case, they frame this as "**lowering deployment risk**."
 They want deployments to be risk-free.
 Putting new changes behind a flag lowers the risk of failing deployments.
 If there is an issue with a feature, you disable the flag rather than needing to roll back the entire deployment.

 In GitLab’s case, they have a "**progressive delivery mindset**."
 They find feature flags are a great tool for incremental, continuous delivery, allowing them to separate deployment and rollout.
 This is especially valuable to them because deployment is inconsistent due to their self-hostability.
-Feature flags increase the throughput of changes shipped as well as psychological safety for developers.
+Feature flags increase the speed of shipping changes as well as provide psychological safety for developers.

 ## When do they use feature flags?